 Doctor of Philosophy (PhD)

 The degree of Doctor of Philosophy is a University degree governed by Resolutions set down by the Academic Board.
-Candidates should be familiar with the Academic Board documents University of Sydney (Higher Degree by Research) Rule 2011 and Thesis and Examination of Higher Degree by Research Policy 2015.
+Candidates should be familiar with the Academic Board documents University of Sydney (Higher Degree by Research) Rule 2011 and the Thesis and Examination of Higher Degree by Research Policy 2015.
 The most recent versions of these rules are found the Policy Register sydney.edu.au/policies.

 Candidates can proceed on a full- or part-time basis.
-The normal maximum length of candidature would be three to four years full time and six to eight years part time.
+The normal maximum length of candidature would be three to four years for full-time students and six to eight years for part –time students.